Japan in September: A Wonderful Time to Visit For Tourists

 The Kishiwada Danjiri Festival is one of the most exciting festivals in Japan.

-It takes place in Kishiwada City, Osaka, and features large, ornate wooden carts called danjiri being pulled through the streets by groups of men.
+It takes place in Kishiwada City, Osaka, and features large, ornate wooden carts called danjiri pulled by groups of men through the streets.

 Owara Kaze no Bon Festival

-The Owara Kaze no Bon Festival is a unique festival held in Toyama City, Toyama Prefecture.
+The Owara Kaze no Bon Festival is a unique festival in Toyama City, Toyama Prefecture.

-The festival features traditional Japanese dance performances, as well as taiko drumming and other musical performances.
+The festival features traditional Japanese dance performances, taiko drumming and other musical performances.

-The highlight of the festival is the Yatsuo no Taiko, a performance by a group of drummers that lasts for several hours.
+The highlight of the festival is the Yatsuo no Taiko, a several-hour performance by a group of drummers.

 Culinary Experiences